Cadelabs/ornabook/src/Dungeons.md

 Further floors may only be accessed once the previous floor has been completed.
 At the end of a dungeon, players obtain additional rewards such as materials or other items (oftentimes referred to as EoG/EoD rewards, for end-of-Gauntlet/Dungeon rewards).

-There exists 2 kinds of dungeons: battle Dungeons and Exploration Dungeons.
+There exists 2 kinds of dungeons: Battle Dungeons and Exploration Dungeons.

 ### Battle Dungeons
-battle Dungeons are the original dungeons that were introduced into the game.
+Battle Dungeons are the original dungeons that were introduced into the game.
 They feature a fight per floor, which the player must win in order to access the next one.
 Once the fight has ended, the next one can be immediately started, making Battle Dungeons an efficient way of fighting numeours enemies.